 A Pittsford resident since 2000, Kevin and his wife Linda Lillich-Beckford live just outside the Village with their daughter Paris.
 She is a student at Calkins Road middle school.
 You may email Kevin at firstname.lastname@example.org or by clicking here.

 Matt joined the Town Board in January of 2012.
 A past President of the Rotary Club of Pittsford and a Rotary Paul Harris Fellow, Matt also serves as the Steering Committee Chair of an Eastside Habitat for Humanity Coalition of Churches now preparing to build its seventh home since 1998 in the City of Rochester JOSANA neighborhood.
-He is a member of the Board of Directors of the Pittsford Chamber of Commerce and RESOLVE of Greater Rochester, Inc.
+He is a member of the Board of Directors of the Pittsford Chamber of Commerce, Saint's Place and RESOLVE of Greater Rochester, Inc.

 A recipient of his Bachelor’s and Master’s from the Sibley School of Mechanical and Aerospace Engineering at Cornell University, Matt was the Director of Quality for ITT Space Systems Division before serving as the Vice President of Quality for Exelis Geospatial Systems prior to his retirement.
 A certified Lean Six Sigma “Black Belt,” Matt earned multiple American Society of Quality certifications and Professional Engineer Licensure over his career.

 Matt currently is the Assistant Vice President of Economic Development and Innovative Workforce Services at Monroe Community College.
 In this capacity he serves as the Dean of Career Technical Education.
 Matt also teaches in the Engineering Science and Physics department.